LinuxExplore/tarcrypt/README.md

-# For more tips and tricks visit: http://linuxexplore.com
+# For more Linux tips and tricks visit: http://linuxexplore.com
 # tarcrypt
 Linux File encryption/decryption using openssl | password protected tar